EpiMaT/manyd/README.md

   * Our group runs `set_workspace.m` to alter default figure output and to prepare pathing

 ### Generate Sample Points
-Using MATLAB's packaging system, here are three equivalent ways to generate 10 points in 4 dimensions using 'improved Latin hypercube sampler' with seed 0
+Here are three equivalent ways to generate 10 points in 4 dimensions using the 'improved Latin hypercube sampler' with seed 0

 ```matlab
 manyd.sample_gen(4,10,'ihs',0);